walquis/git-basics-team-project/docs/common-git-workflows.md

 ## Find a Bad Commit - [git bisect](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git){:target="_blank"}

-Sometimes a bug creeps in and it's hard to find where it happened.
+Sometimes when a bug creeps in, it's hard to find where it happened.  `git bisect` helps you walk through a range of commits in a binary search.

 ```
 $ git help bisect   # You can also 'git help' any other git command.